Abbas1Hussein/flutter_quill_extensions_lite/README.md

 - **Divider**: Allows you to add a custom line (divider) and customize its attributes, such as color and bold.

 - **Export Data**: Easily export editor content to a text file.
 You can choose to encode the data in base64 format for added security.
+Note the Export Data only work in `desktop`

 - **Restore Data**: Restore editor content from a previously exported text file.
 The package automatically detects if the data is encoded in base64 format or json.